yzwdroid/goURL/README.md

 `go run main.go *.txt`

-- colorfull output
+- colorfull outputs
 bad URLs in red, good URLs in green, unknown URLs in gray

 - support parallelization using go routine

-- optimize network code by only request header
+- optimize network code by only requesting for headers